LevanKvirkvelia/salute/README.md

 # Salute - a light-weight JS library to build AI Agents

 > A JavaScript library that would be born if [Microsoft Guidance](https://github.com/microsoft/guidance) and React had a baby.
-Everything, at some point, starts running on JavaScript, it's now the turn of AI agents
+Everything at some point will run on JavaScript, it's the turn of the AI agents.

 ### Features
-- Minimal overhead.
-We aim to keep our code base small.
+- Minimal overhead, limited number of abstractions, small code base.
-- Low-level control, matching the way LLM actually processes the text
+- Low-level control, matching the way LLM actually processes the text.
-- No hidden prompts, what you see is what you get
+- No hidden prompts, what you see is what you get.
-- React-style: composability and "functional" agents.
+- React style composability and "functional" agents.
 - JavaScript features that you are already familiar with, providing a faster learning curve.
-- Type-checking (written on TypeScript), linting, syntax highlighting, and auto-completion.
+- Type-checking, linting, syntax highlighting, and auto-completion.

 <br/>

 TLDR: build powerful agents with good syntax and no overhead.

-## Installation
+### Installation

 ```bash
 npm install salutejs